Drupal Is a Developer's Toy

 My first job was partially related to Drupal.
 Drupal taught me how to develop modular, universal solutions applicable to a range of use cases.
 I believed there was the only one right way of developing Drupal extensions until I started to communicate with non-tech savvy users and tried on a user’s skin myself.

 When I was installing the Sparkpost module, I noticed that it depends on two third-party libraries and two modules.
 It also requires Composer and Drush console tools.
-I have no doubts the module has a great architecture and its authors are very professional developers.
-The thought that bother me though is that a user never ever manage to install the module herself without assistance.
+I have no doubts the module has great architecture and its authors are very professional developers.
+The thought that bothers me though is that a user never ever manage to install the module herself without assistance.

 I have to say that the Sparkpost module is just one of the hundreds, maybe thousands, projects in the Drupal world, which an ordinary user without technical skills cannot even install.
 I repent I probably developed a couple of such projects in my past too.

 In fact, Drupal community often focuses on better code architecture, rather than on building tools that work for ordinary people.
 Thus, Drupal 8 has been reinvented in favor of better architecture and that process has taken years.
 Developers seem to be happy with their new toy, but what’s the value of it for end-users?

 An approach of building developer-friendly projects somehow worked for years but I think times change.
 Today users expect to be able to install a module for their CMS in one click, similar to how it is done on mobile App Stores.
 And if users install a blog, they expect to see clean and simple interface and receive seamless experience, similar to what Medium provides.